Adam Watson's Bio

 Mr. Adam Watson (he/him) . . .

 . . . is the Digital Learning Coordinator for Shelby County Public Schools.
 He came to Shelby County in 2014, hired as the district's first Technology Integration Coach.
-Mr. Watson continues to oversee the education technology professional development of staff while also co-managing the district's IT department, ensuring clear communication and teamwork between academic and infrastructural needs.
+Mr. Watson continues to oversee the education technology professional development of staff and management of various digital platforms while working with the district's IT department, ensuring clear communication and teamwork between academic and infrastructural needs.
 He believes that technology is an essential tool for student learning -- but still a tool that should only be used with the "why?" in mind: to achieve an academic goal.

 Mr. Watson began his education journey as a high school teacher in 2005.
 In his first year, he taught English and Drama at Bullitt Central High School.
 From 2006 to 2014, he was a teacher at South Oldham High School, where he taught English, AP Literature and Composition, Drama, Myths and Legends, and a film studies class; he was voted Teacher of the Year in 2009.
 In 2013, Mr. Watson become a National Board Certified Teacher in AYA Secondary English.

 Adam is a leader of professional development sessions on edtech and teaching strategies outside of his district as well.
-He has presented at both international and regional events and institutions, such as iNACOL, KySTE, IFL, KLA/KSMA, OVEC, University of Louisville, KDE's Persistence to Graduation, and JCPS's Deeper Learning Symposium.
+He has presented at both international and regional events and institutions, such as iNACOL, KySTE, EdCampKY, IFL (Fayette County), KLA/KSMA, OVEC, KASA, KDE conferences (such as Persistence to Graduation and Learning from Kentucky's Classrooms), University of Louisville, and JCPS's Deeper Learning Symposium.
 In July 2016, he worked with Heather Staker to facilitate a regional PD on blended learning.